 2. Label the containers:

-When you move on to larger spaces like a closet, you can break it down into smaller areas or categories instead of emptying out everything all at once.
+However, when you’re decluttering larger spaces like a closet, you can break it down into smaller areas or categories instead of emptying out everything all at once.

-Decluttering Tip: If you are decluttering an entire room, start in one corner and work clockwise.
+If you are decluttering an entire room, start in one corner and work clockwise.
 If you’re clearing out the cabinets under the kitchen or bathroom sink, work left to right.
 And, for clearing out closets, work from top to bottom, left to right.
 Doing this takes the guesswork out of where to start and gives you clarity and momentum throughout the decluttering process.

 Sort everything you touch into one of those five containers, following these guidelines: